kioba/CursesDungeon/README.md

 Get the Treasure and get out of the dungeon.
 There could be 3 way of finish a map.
 * You die in the dungeon and noone ever hears about you any more.
 * If you feel the stress and the darkness you can always give up and run like a little bunny.
 Just exit without the treasure.
-* If you are brave get to the treasure and get out of the dungeon.
+* If you are brave to reach the treasure and get out of the dungeon then you win.